rossconf/rossconf.io/source/blog/2015-09-06-meet-our-speakers-tyranja.html.md

 slug: meet-our-speakers-tyranja
 ---

-Next in our interview series with the ROSSConf Berlin speakers: ['tyranja'](https://github.com/tyranja), who works on [the Speakerinnen project](http://speakerinnen.org/) - which aims to increase the visibility and participation of women at (but not limited to) conferences, panels and talk shows.
+Next in our interview series with the ROSS conf Berlin speakers: ['tyranja'](https://github.com/tyranja), who works on [the Speakerinnen project](http://speakerinnen.org/) - which aims to increase the visibility and participation of women at (but not limited to) conferences, panels and talk shows.

 #### How did you get into Ruby?
 I got in Ruby with the help of the Rails Girls I went to the second Rails Girls workshop that was organized in Berlin years ago.